 Another benefit that chin implants can provide is balancing out other facial features.
-Chin implants are often recommended to patients undergoing rhinoplasty surgery to achieve better facial balance and harmony.
+Chin implants are often recommended for patients undergoing rhinoplasty surgery to achieve better facial balance and harmony.
 It is common to combine a chin implant with cheek implants for higher cheekbones.

-Who is the best candidate?
+Who is the best candidate for a chin implant?

 *Subject to opinion.